SIR-GEO/OAT_Policy_Analyser/README.md

-# Document Answering with Langchain, Pinecone and OpenAI
+# Document Answering with Langchain, github cloud storage and OpenAI